 Please note: The Mare residency program also changed for the 2018 breeding season and future.

 Starting in the 2012 racing season, an annual award will be paid to owners of 2, 3 or 4-year old horses, progressively, depending on earnings reaped by the horse in the Quebec breeding “single” racing circuit.
-The benefit will be equal to a percentage calculated on the table below.
+The benefit will be equal to a percentage indicated on the condition sheet.